June 11, 2020 by

 - Realize what you are able to control – and what you cannot.
 Letting go of what is beyond your control and concentrating instead on what you CAN control is one of the foundations of resilience.
 Psychologist Mary Alvord, who founded Resilience Across Borders, explains, “Depression is hopelessness and helplessness, and so resilience is the opposite.
 No, you’re not helpless; you do have control over many aspects of your life.”

 It’s always wise to seek professional counseling in the event your reactions to stressful conditions are impeding your ability to maintain a sense of calm and to tend to the necessary daily activities of living.
 And, watch for signs that senior family members are experiencing undue quantities of stress so that you can obtain the help they need also.

 Be aware that regardless of what life may bring, you can rely on At Home Independent Living, the independent living care agency families in New York trust most, to walk beside you with dependable, professional aging care services that inspire older adults to remain resilient and independent.
+Our professional respite care in Syracuse, NY and surrounding areas helps family members reduce stress, and improves quality of life for the older adults they love.
 Reach out to us online or at (315) 579-4663 for more information and caregiver support.